-We talked to Jackie Donner, co-founder of LawFlex about flexible law practice, and this is what she said about it.
+Jackie Donner, co-founder of LawFlex speaks to us about flexible law practices.

 First of all, how are you and your family doing in these COVID-19 times?